Nik0tino/Youtube-Downloader/README.md

 5. If you select `2` for playlist download, enter the playlist URL when prompted and each video in the playlist will be downloaded one by one.

 Note: The downloaded videos will be saved in the same directory as the script.
-This Project Made By Dr.Root( Bilal Chentouf )
-Powered By Nextery Codehub
-mail : bilalchentouf102@gmail.com
+This Project Made By Nik0tino( Bilal Chentouf ) Powered By Nextery Codehub mail : bilalchentouf102@gmail.com
 Enjoy downloading YouTube videos and playlists with ease using this script!